 France's BNP seen as favourite to invest in Orange Bank -BFM Business

-PARIS, March 18 (Reuters) - BNP Paribas is seen as the favourite candidate among French banks to invest in Orange Bank, the online banking unit of France's biggest telecoms group Orange, BFM Business reported on Thursday.
+PARIS, March 18 (Reuters) - BNP Paribas BNPP.PA is seen as the leading candidate among French lenders to invest in telecoms group Orange's ORAN.PA online banking arm, BFM Business reported on Thursday.

 A source close to the matter told Reuters this month that Orange was looking for a new investor in its banking unit.